miguelvelezmj25/density-converter/README.md

 Defines the rounding mode when scaling the dimensions.
 Possibles are "round" (rounds up of >= 0.5), "floor" (rounds down), and "ceil" (rounds up).
 Default is "round".

+### SCALE
+Whether to keep the original scale or reduce it in the output images.

 ### SCALE_IS_HEIGHT_DP
 Whether to interpret the scale as fixed height and not as width, if the scale is in dp.